-1. Intro Introduction1
+1. Introduction1

-1.1 Purpose 1
+1.1 Purpose1

-1.2 Scope 1
+1.2 Scope1 l

-1.3 Relevant legislation 1
+1.3 Relevant legislation 2

-1.4 National and international documents 3
+1.4 National and international documents3 3

 2. Accident Management and its Links with Emergency Preparedness and the

-Prin ciple of Defence-In-Depth 3
+Princi le of Defence-In-Depth4 1

 3. Requirements for an Integrated Accident Management Program

-3.1 Goals of accident management 5
+3.1 Goals of accident management6 5

-3.2 General requirements 6
+3.2 General requirements 7

-3.3 Equipment and instrumentation requirements
+3.3 Equipment and instrumentation requirements7

 3.4 Requirements for procedures and guidelines

 3.5 Requirements for human and organizational performance

-4. Guid Guidance for Developing an Integrated Accident Management Program
+4. Guidance for Developing an Integrated Accident Management Program9

-4.1 General considerations 8
+4.1 General considerations )

-4.2 Establishment of an integrated accident management program
+4.2 Establishment of an integrated accident management program9 )

-4.2.1 Identification of challenges to reactor safety functions 9
+4.2.1 Identification of challenges to reactor safety functions )

-4.2.2 Identification of reactor capabilities 10
+4.2.2 Identification of reactor capabilities L

-4.2.3 Development of strategies and measures 10
+4.2.3 Development of strategies and measures L

-4.2.4 Supporting analyses 11
+4.2.4 Supporting analyses 2

-4.2.5 Development of procedures and guidelines 12
+4.2.5 Development of procedures and guidelines 3

-4.3 Other considerations 13
+4.3 Other considerations14 ł

-4.3.1 Equipment provisions 13
+4.3.1 Equipment provisions 1

-4.3.2 Role of instrumentation 14
+4.3.2 Role of instrumentation 5

-4.3.3 Organizational responsibilities 15
+4.3.3 Organizational responsibilities 5

-4.3.4 Communication interfaces 16
+4.3.4 Communication interfaces17 7

-5. Guid dance for Implementing an Integrated Accident Management Program 16
+5. Guida nce for Implementing an Integrated Accident Management Program17 7

-5.1 Integration of procedures, guidelines and arrangements 17
+5.1 Integration of procedures, guidelines and arrangements 7

-5.2 Verification of procedures and guidelines
+5.2 Verification and validation of procedures and guidelines

-5.3 Human and organizational performance
+5.3 Human and organizational performance18

-5.4 Training 18
+5.4 Training 19

-6. Guidance for Validating an Integrated Accident Management Program
+6. Guid lance for Validating an Integrated Accident Management Program 19

 6.1 Review of integrated accident management program 19

 6.2 Evaluation of systems and equipment 20

-6.3 Assessment of resources 20
+6.3 Assessment of resources 21

-7. Guidance for Documentation of an Integrated Accident Management Program
+7. Guid lance for Documentation of an Integrated Accident Management Program 21

-List of f Acro onyms 22
+: Overlapping Provisions of an Emergency Preparedness Program and an Accident Management Program 23

-Glossa ary 23
+List o f Abb reviations 24

-Refere ences.
-27
+Gloss ary 25

-Appen ndix A 28
+Refer ences.
+29